loganfordwd/Coding-Challenge/README.md

 Also i'd like to add, that college did not really go throught git in as much detail as I thought, so apologies if i've messed up the git-side of things.

+Also (again), I am going to expand on the 'basic wordpress challenge' in this repo, it is titled 'NOT-CHALLENGE-EXPANDING-ON-WORDPRESS'.
+If you have time to have a look through throughout the week I would appreciate it a bunch.

 Thank you for taking the time to read through them.

 Logan:)